JackieG19/JQuery-Work/README.md

 # JQuery-Work

+Using JQuery method to:

+- change
+- update
+- add
+- remove

-Using JQuery method to change, update, add, and remove properties of the html elements.
+properties of the html elements.